 What to do in practice?

 Apply for a grant in the online service.
-The application and its appendices should be delivered to the online service within the application period 1-15.8.2018.
-Statement of the progress of the work should be delivered to the online service by 15th September.
+The application and its appendices should be submit through the online service within the application period.
+Statement on the progress of the work should be submit through the online reference service.

 - degree diploma (if Ph.D.)